 Essential reading: Best golf swing analyzers and shot trackers

-Smartwatch and sensory gadgets have come a long way in helping golfers hone their skills.
-Using a GPS watch can help golfers make better decisions.
-Tiny sensors placed on gloves or clubs can analyse swings, and some wearables track performance, such as how far the ball travels and how accurate the golfer is on the fairway.
 These gadgets offer unprecedented insights into the game and actionable information to become a better golfer.
+A GPS watch can help you make better decisions.
+Tiny sensors placed on gloves or clubs can analyse swings, while some wearables track performance such as how far the ball travels and how accurate the golfer is on the fairway.

 This is our roundup of the best golf GPS watches on the market today.
 While compiling this list, we’ve examined functions and features carefully and thoroughly.
 We try to test every device personally, but where not possible we took user reviews into consideration and dismissed devices with bad customer reviews and low ratings.
 This left us with the following selection.